kryptologyst/AI-Image-Colorization-v2/README.md

 # AI Image Colorization

-A modern, production-ready image colorization application using state-of-the-art deep learning models.
+A production-ready image colorization application using state-of-the-art deep learning models.
 This project automatically adds realistic colors to grayscale images using Hugging Face transformers and provides both web and command-line interfaces.

 ## Features